How to Enable or Disable Tracking Prevention in Microsoft Edge

 - Below the three level options, click Blocked trackers.

-You will see a list of websites and how many trackers were blocked on each.
+This view shows a list of websites and the number of trackers blocked on each.

 Enable or disable Tracking Prevention in Edge via Registry

-First, open the Windows Registry.
-Remember to back up your registry before making changes, or create a System Restore point as a precaution.
+First, open the Windows Registry (this is a tool that lets you make changes to core Windows settings).
+Remember to back up your registry or create a System Restore point before making changes, as a precaution.

 Navigate to: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge

-Right-click Edge, select New, and choose DWORD (32-bit) Value.
-Name it TrackingPrevention.
+Right-click on Edge, select New, and then choose DWORD (32-bit) Value.
+Name this new value TrackingPrevention.

 - 1: Basic